Note C - New Accounting Standards

 Standards Not Yet Adopted

 In December 2019, the FASB issued ASU No. 2019-12, Simplifying the Accounting for Income Taxes (“ASU 2019-12”), which simplifies the accounting for income taxes, eliminates certain exceptions within Accounting Standards Codification ("ASC") 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
 ASU 2019-12 is effective as of the beginning of our fiscal year 2022.
 Most amendments within the standard are required to be applied on a prospective basis, while certain amendments must be applied on a retrospective or modified retrospective basis.
-We are currently evaluating the impacts of the provisions of ASU 2019-12 on our financial condition, results of operations, cash flows, and disclosures.
+We believe the impacts of adopting the provisions of ASU 2019-12 will not be material to our financial condition, results of operations, cash flows, and disclosures.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (“ASU 2016-13”), which requires an entity to assess impairment of its financial instruments based on the entity's estimate of expected credit losses.
 Since the issuance of ASU 2016-13, the FASB released several amendments to improve and clarify the implementation guidance.
 These standards have been collectively codified within ASC Topic 326, Credit Losses (“ASC 326”).
 As a smaller reporting company as defined by the SEC, the provisions of ASC 326 are effective as of the beginning of our fiscal year 2024.
 We are currently evaluating the impacts of the provisions of ASC 326 on our financial condition, results of operations, cash flows, and disclosures.